shawnjohnjr/asuth-gecko-notes/dom/fetch/ALGO.md

     2. Branch on redirect mode.
       * "error" => set response to a network error, will turn into a rejection
       * "manual" => save off the redirect in an opaqueredirect.
       * "follow" => yeah, redirect.
-Run HTTP-redirect fetch.
+Run HTTP-redirect fetch propagating CORS.
   * 401 (Unauthorized): Return the response unless: this isn't CORS, we're associated with a window, and credentials mode is "include": in which case we should prompt the user and re-run HTTP fetch with the credentials (and